Best Driver For A Slice In 2023 – With Expert Reviews

 • There is no ability to set the club to neutral if you start hitting it left

-This driver from PING is one of the best options for a golfer who is able to swing hard, but still battles a slice.
-This is because some other top manufacturers tend to package their draw-biased clubs also with very high launching clubs, but PING has set their line up to make this more similar to the clubs used on TOUR, except with built-in draw bias, and then give users the option of getting a SFT “HL” if they also want a high launch club for their slower swing speed.
-This makes it the perfect option for a more athletic player who still battles a little wipe off the tee.
+The PING G430 SFT is one of the best options for a golfer who is able to swing hard, but still battles a slice.
+This is because some other top manufacturers tend to package their draw-biased clubs also with very high launching clubs, but PING has set their line up to make this more similar to the clubs used on TOUR, except with built-in draw bias, and then give users the option of getting a SFT HL if they also want a high launch club for their slower swing speed.
+This makes the PING G430 SFT the perfect option for a more athletic player who still battles a slice off the tee.

 RELATED: Ping G425 Driver Review